Friends of the Earth Scotland is committed to protecting your privacy, including online, and in the transparent use of any information you give us.

 Transfer of data outside the EU

-Friends of the Earth Scotland, like all other organizations using these services, transfers personal information to the United States for processing by Mailchimp and EventBrite.
+Friends of the Earth Scotland, like all other organisations using these services, transfers personal information to the United States for processing by Mailchimp and EventBrite.
 Transfers to these suppliers are covered by the EU-US Privacy Shield Agreement, which ensures EU standards are adhered to wherever data is processed.
-Should the EU-US Privacy Shield be reviewed, Friends of the Earth Scotland will ensure any suppliers processing personal data will continue to adhere to EU standards.
+Should the EU-US Privacy Shield be reviewed, FoE Scotland will ensure any suppliers processing personal data will continue to adhere to EU standards.

 Data subject rights

-- Request access to personal information (commonly known as a “data subject access request”).
+- Request access to the personal information that we hold about you (commonly known as a “data subject access request”).

 - Request the transfer of personal information to another party.

-If a person wishes to make a request on any of the above grounds, they should contact the Membership and Office Manager on the telephone number or email address provided above.
-Please note that, depending on the nature of the request, Friends of the Earth Scotland may have good grounds for refusing to comply.
-If that is the case, the person making the request will be given an explanation.
+If you wish to make a request on any of the above grounds, you should contact us.
+Please note that, depending on the nature of the request, FoE Scotland may have good grounds for refusing to comply.
+If that is the case, you will be given an explanation by FoE Scotland.

 Data subject access requests

-The Membership and Office Manager is tasked with overseeing compliance with this policy.
-If contacts or members have any questions about this policy or how Friends of the Earth Scotland handles personal information, they should contact the Membership and Office Manager.
+The Head of Operations is tasked with overseeing compliance with this policy.
+If contacts or members have any questions about this policy or how Friends of the Earth Scotland handles personal information, they should contact them.
 Data subjects have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.

 Data security breaches